end2endzone/end2endzone-hugo/content/blog/2016-03-20-nonblockingrtttl-a-non-blocking-arduino-library-for-playing-rtttl-melodies.md

 # Download

 {{< pleasenote >}}
   Please note that download links are now deprecated.
-Binary version of NonBlockingRtttl library can be downloaded from the project’s [Release page](https://github.com/end2endzone/NonBlockingRTTTL/releases).
+Binary version of NonBlockingRtttl library can be downloaded from the project's [Release page](https://github.com/end2endzone/NonBlockingRTTTL/releases).
 {{< /pleasenote >}}